soarlab/maline/README.md

         repo init -u ... -g all,-notdefault,-device,-mips,-x86,-darwin

-    1. When prompted, configure Repo with your real name and email address.
-You will need an email address that is connected with a registered Google account.

     A successful initialization will end with a message stating that Repo is initialized in your working directory.
 Your client directory should now contain a .repo directory where files such as the manifest will be kept.

-3. Downloading the Android Source Tree
+4. Downloading the Android Source Tree

     To pull down the Android source to your working directory from the repositories as specified in the default manifest, run